 Golf courses within Liberty Township: Wedgewood (private), Kinsale (Golf Village private), and Safari (public).
-Scioto Reserve (private) is in Concord Township 1 mile from Liberty Township.
+Scioto Reserve (private) is in Concord Township 1 mile west from Liberty Township.

-The Columbus Zoo and Zoombezi Bay are both technically within the Township.
+The Columbus Zoo and Aquarium and Zoombezi Bay are both within the Township.
+The Zoo welcomes more than 2.2 million guests annually.